 Michigan Minimum Wage Law & Earned Sick Time

-Beginning February 21, 2025, most all businesses and organizations operating in the State of Michigan will be subject to new minimum wage and paid sick leave requirements.
-Here you can find resources to help you navigate Michigan’s changing Minimum Wage Law & Earned Sick Time Act (ESTA).
+Beginning February 21, 2025, most all businesses and organizations operating in Michigan will be subject to new minimum wage and paid sick leave requirements.
+Here you can find resources to help you navigate the Improved Workforce Opportunity Wage Act (IWOWA) and Earned Sick Time Act (ESTA).

 Why Is it Changing?